jkaplon/alytfeed/README.md

 For now, the tests run on a local git commit hook.
 In the future, they will move to the server.

 If you would like to become a listener, please use the links below to subscribe.
-The purpose of this Github repository is to provide off-site backup of the feed's version history while using Github's webhook features to push feed updates to other necessary destinations.

 ## Official Feed Locations